Altinn/altinn-studio-docs/content/terms/_index.md

 ---

 ## Actor
-A actor is organization or person that a user/system is acting on behalf of.
+A actor is organisation or person that a user/system is acting on behalf of.
-As an example User A can fill out a form on behalf of Organization B.
+As an example User A can fill out a form on behalf of Organisation B.

 deprecated term: ~~Reportee~~

 ## Actor List
-The Actor list is a list over person and organization that a user can act on behalf of.
+The Actor list is a list over person and organisation that a user can act on behalf of.
 This right is given through roles or rights delegations.

 deprecated term: ~~ReporteeList~~

 ## Actor Type
 The type a Actor can be.
-Typical a person or organization but also sub types of organizations
+Typical a person or organisation but also sub types of organisations.

 deprecated term: ~~Reportee Type~~

 ## Actor Type Requirement
 The requirent a app has for the Actor.
-Typical checked when a app is instansiated
+Typical checked when a app is instantiated

 deprecated term: ~~Reportee Type Requirement~~